- Inherit the configuration from your AWS profile.

 false.
 This forces rclone to use virtual-hosted style URLs.
 Path-style addressing is not supported. - no_check_bucket: Must be

 true.
-This prevents rclone from attempting to create or verify the bucket’s existence during operations.
+This prevents rclone from creating or verifying the bucket’s existence during operations.